Virginia Lawyer for Children Attacked by Dogs

 If your child has been injured by a dog bite, a Virginia child dog bite injury lawyer can help.
 Every case is different, but you may be entitled to compensation.
 A free, confidential consultation can help clarify your legal rights and offer options for your next move.

-Common Injuries Associated with Child Dog Bite Victims
+Child Dog Bite Injuries

 Dog bite injuries range from minor to deadly.
 Lacerations and punctures are common among child dog bite victims, as are sprains, fractures and tissue loss.
 Many times, scarring on the face and neck leave a permanent reminder of the attack.
 Some victims require initial surgery to repair the damage done by the dog and plastic surgery down the line to fix the cosmetic damage.